Is Sri Lanka a country you have wondered about visiting?

 Sir Lanka’s Famous Train: Nuwara Eliya to Ella

-The roads between Kandy and Nuwara Eliya are windy and steep.
-Which makes a stop for lunch breath-taking, with a vista out across the valley.
+The roads between Kandy and Nuwara Eliya are windy and steep, making a stop for lunch breath-taking, with a vista out across the valley.

 Nuwara Eliya, often referred to as “Little England,” is a quaint town with colonial houses.
 Everywhere you look, you should sit and have a cup of tea.
 Even the Post Office is a classic building.

-Travellers come to Nuwara Eliya to catch the iconic train to Badulla.
-A 2.5-hour trip taking in spectacular scenery.
+Travellers come to Nuwara Eliya to catch the iconic train to Badulla, a 2.5-hour trip that takes in spectacular scenery.

 Sit on the right side of the train for the first hour.
-Then the left side as you leave the tunnel and emerge with a vista over the valley.
+Then, sit on the left side as you leave the tunnel and emerge with a vista over the valley.

-The final house and a half are views of tea plantations and the famous train station Demodara.
+The final house and a half has views of tea plantations and the famous train station in Demodara.
 This is where the track travels 360 degrees back on itself.
 Great for photos.

 Our driver was at Badulla station to meet and transfer us to Ella for the night.